 This 30 percent credit lasts until Dec.
 31, 2032.
 It will drop to 26 percent in 2033, 22 percent in 2034, and will end in 2035 unless Congress decides to continue it.

 This credit is meant to lower your federal income taxes.
-So, 30 percent of whatever you spent on your solar install will then be deducted from the federal taxes you owe for the year.
-If the 30 percent of your solar costs is larger than what you owe, the remaining credit can get carried over into the next year.
+So, 30 percent of whatever you spend on your solar installation will then be deducted from the federal taxes you owe for the year.
+If the 30 percent of your solar costs are larger than what you owe, the remaining credit can get carried over into the next year.

-In addition to the money saved through this tax break for solar panels, homeowners will save money in electricity bills, and will also raise the value of a home when it comes time to sell.
-The exact amount saved will depend on many factors, such as the amount of electricity a household uses, the size of the solar panels, and how much sunlight is received, as well as local electricity rates.
+In addition to the money saved through this tax break for solar panels, homeowners will save money in electricity bills and raise the value of a home when it comes time to sell.
+The amount saved will depend on many factors, such as the electricity a household uses, the size of the solar panels, how much sunlight is received, and local electricity rates.

-This tax credit is available to all American tax payers of all tax brackets.
-It applies to any primary or secondary residence within the US.
-Tax payers must purchase a solar panel system, and not lease one, to receive these benefits.
-These credits can be used whether you itemize your taxes, or take the standard deduction.
+The Federal solar tax credit, available to all American taxpayers of all tax brackets based on their taxable income, applies to any primary or secondary residence within the US.
+Taxpayers must purchase a solar panel system, not lease one, to receive these benefits.
+These credits can be used whether you itemize your taxes or take the standard deduction.

 The same applies if you are a member of a power-purchasing cooperative.
 However, if you are a tenant-stakeholder in a co-op, you can claim credit for your portion of the purchase.
-You can also claim credit for your portion of the purchase of a community-owned solar system.
+You can also claim credit for your portion of a community-owned solar system purchase.

 For example, New York does not cut its solar incentives for people who take advantage of federal ones; state residents can credit 25 percent of qualified solar energy system equipment expenditures from their state taxes, up to $5,000.
-You don’t get a refund if that amount is more than what you’d owe, but you can carry over the difference for up to five years.
+You don’t get a tax refund if that amount is more than you owe, but you can carry over the difference for up to five years.

 The new law also includes an improved Non-business Energy Property Credit.
-This credit covers other qualifying energy efficiency upgrades, such as Energy Star certified exterior windows, Energy Star certified exterior doors, air-sealing insulation, upgraded electrical circuit panels, and heat pumps.
+This credit covers other qualifying energy efficiency upgrades, such as Energy Star-certified exterior windows, Energy Star-certified exterior doors, air-sealing insulation, upgraded electrical circuit panels, and heat pumps.
 You can claim both credits on your federal return.
-Depending on when the installations are completed, this could be done either in the same year or different years.
+Depending on when the installations are completed, this could be done in the same year or in different years.